Algorithmic idealism: what should you believe to experience next?: Quantum probabilities as objective degrees of epistemic justification

 Methodologically, this implies that quantum physics does not allow us to rely on our intuitions shaped by naive realism about how things in the world and their properties should behave.
 Now, the quantum foundations community has rightly pointed out that a lack of intuition, or of imagination, is insufficient to draw any direct metaphysical conclusions.
-Many phenomena that seem genuinely quantum, such as interference, entanglement, no-cloning, or teleportation, can be reproduced ``classically'', i.e.\ within classical probability theory~\cite{Spekkens2007,Hausmann2021,Catani2023}.
-What is needed are no-go theorems that tell us that it is \textit{provably impossible} to reproduce a phenomenon classically --- but those results exist, and Bell's theorem~\cite{Bell} is the most paradigmatic example of this.
-It implies that the correlations between spacelike separated events cannot have been mediated by a common cause which simply carries the predetermined value of a classical variable to the two locations, if the statistics violates a Bell inequality.
+Many phenomena that seem genuinely quantum, such as interference, entanglement, no-cloning, or teleportation, can be reproduced ``classically'', i.e.\ by models based on classical variables that satisfy natural properties such as locality or noncontextuality~\cite{Spekkens2007,Hausmann2021,Catani2023}.
+What is needed are no-go theorems that tell us that it is \textit{provably impossible} to reproduce a phenomenon classically under such assumptions --- but those results exist, and Bell's theorem~\cite{Bell} is the most paradigmatic example of this.
+It implies that the correlations between spacelike separated events cannot always be explained by a classical common cause, i.e.\ by a classical hidden-variable model that respects the causal structure of the experimental setup~\cite{WoodSpekkens}.
 Hence, our realist intuition that the local measurements simply uncover objective, preexisting facts of the world must go wrong, unless locality is violated.
 In scientific practice, it is then often a methodological move to give up on realist intuitions for quantum systems ``in between'' measurements.

 Acknowledging the limitations of the received realist view becomes actually \textit{explanatorily powerful}: it allows us, for example, to understand intuitively why ``device-independent cryptography'' works~\cite{BarrettHardyKent,Colbeck,Pironio}.
 In this scheme, Alice and Bob perform measurements on two quantum systems that have been prepared in an entangled state, and observe a violation of a Bell inequality on many repetitions.
 Without any knowledge of the workings of their devices, this allows them in some cases to extract private random bits that are provably unpredictable by any adversary subject to the no-signalling principle.
 Intuitively, this is because the random bits have not been ``facts of the world'' before the measurements, and nobody can spy on non-existent bits.